Dog Only Has One Testicle: Cryptorchidism in Dogs

 In these cases, owners may also notice other growth or maturity concerns, which makes early veterinary involvement especially important.

-Owners may be aware of the dog’s medical history in these cases, but if not, a missing testicle may warrant asking whether the dog had a prior surgical procedure.
+A dog owner may be aware of the dog’s medical history in these cases, but if not, a missing testicle may warrant asking whether their dog had a prior surgical procedure.

 What to Do If Your Dog Only Has One Testicle